 From the outset, the type of financial instrument in question will ultimately impact the method of execution and it may not always be possible to immediately execute certain orders via the RSP network or via our Dealers.
 Instead, such orders may need to be placed with other counterparties or transmitted to a third party using a smart order routing system, who have the ability to trade in those instruments.
 Such characteristics may determine how an order is dealt, but not to the extent that price is no longer considered the most important execution factor in achieving the best possible outcome of that order.

-The use of a smart order router is reflected in Killik’s Top 5 Venue tables, where UBS is the only venue for placed/transmitted client orders in non-UK listed instruments throughout 2019, across all classes of financial instrument, for both retail and professional client types.
+The use of a smart order router is reflected in Killik & Co’s Top 5 Venue tables, where our SOR provider, UBS, is the only venue for placed/transmitted client orders in non-UK listed instruments throughout 2019, across all classes of financial instrument, for both retail and professional client types.